 In fact, the high sensitivity of the performance of this material to mechanical tensile and bending stresses prevented from the use of any standard cabling machine.

-After more than 2 and half years of development in collaboration with CERN, prototyping, design optimization and verification test on each of the numerous cable sub-components, TRATOS Cavi and the ICAS Consortium have successfully completed the manufacture of the first entirely superconducting Links cable length.
+After more than 2 and half years of development in collaboration with CERN, prototyping, design optimization and verification test on each of the numerous cable sub-components, TRATOS Cavi and the ICAS Consortium (Innovation and Consulting on Applied Superconductivity) have successfully completed the manufacture of the first entirely superconducting Links cable length.

 The full functional test of the cable recently carried out at CERN, confirmed the expected performance and validated the MgB2superconducting cable design.
 This fundamental milestone toward the success of the entire project will provide a certain push toward the application of this technology for power transmission.